bludit/documentation-english/developers/categories/index.md

 # Title: Categories
 <!-- Position: 5 -->
 ---
-Snipped codes to work with categories.
+Snippet code to work with categories.

 <div class="note">
 The following codes work in Bludit > v2.1